vjoel/fsdb/README.markdown

 FSDB has been tested on the following platforms and file systems:

-  - Linux/x86 (single and dual cpu, ext3fs and reiserfs)
+  - Linux/x86 (single and dual cpu, ext3, ext4, and reiser file systems)

   - Solaris/sparc (dual and quad cpu, nfs and ufs)